-You can run an individual tooth measurement of tools with up to 20 teeth.
+You can run an individual tooth measurement of tools with up to 99 teeth.
+The TNC shows the measured values of up to 24 teeth in the status display.

-- ▶ Measure tool=0 / Check tool=1: Select whether the tool is to be measured for the first time or whether a tool that has already been measured is to be inspected.
+▶ Measure tool=0 / Check tool=1: Select whether the tool is to be measured for the first time or whether a tool that has already been measured is to be inspected.
 If the tool is being measured for the first time, the TNC overwrites the tool length L in the central tool file TOOL.T by the delta value DL = 0.
 If you wish to inspect a tool, the TNC compares the measured length with the tool length L that is stored in TOOL.T.
 It then calculates the positive or negative deviation from the stored value and enters it into TOOL.T as the delta value DL.
 The deviation can also be used for Q parameter Q115.
-If the delta value is greater than the permissible tool length tolerance for wear or break detection, the TNC will lock the tool (status L in TOOL.T). - ▶ Parameter number for result?: Parameter number in which the TNC stores the status of the measurement:
+If the delta value is greater than the permissible tool length tolerance for wear or break detection, the TNC will lock the tool (status L in TOOL.T).

+- Parameter number for result?: Parameter number in which the TNC stores the status of the measurement:

-0.0: Tool is within the tolerance
+- 0.0: Tool is within the tolerance

-1.0: Tool is worn (LTOL exceeded)
+- 1.0: Tool is worn (LTOL exceeded)

-- 2.0: Tool is broken (LBREAK exceeded).
-If you do not wish to use the result of measurement within the program, answer the dialog prompt with NO ENT. - ▶ Clearance height: Enter the position in the spindle axis at which there is no danger of collision with the workpiece or fixtures.
+2.0: Tool is broken (LBREAK exceeded).
+If you do not wish to use the result of measurement within the program, answer the dialog prompt with NO ENT.

+- ▶ Clearance height: Enter the position in the spindle axis at which there is no danger of collision with the workpiece or fixtures.
 The clearance height is referenced to the active workpiece datum.
-If you enter such a small clearance height that the tool tip would lie below the level of the probe contact, the TNC automatically positions the tool above the level of the probe contact (safety zone from safetyDistStylus).
-Input range -99999.9999 to 99999.9999 - ► Cutter measurement?
-0=No / 1=Yes: Choose whether the control is to measure the individual teeth (maximum of 20 teeth)
+If you enter such a small clearance height that the tool tip would lie below the level of the probe contact, the TNC automatically positions the tool above the level of the probe contact (safety zone from MP6540).
+Input range -99999.9999 to 99999.9999, alternatively PREDEF - Cutter measurement?
+0=No / 1=Yes: Choose whether the control is to measure the individual teeth (maximum of 99 teeth)